 This is highly recommended reading.
-The entire Python community does their best to adhere to the guidelines laidout within this document.
-Some project may sway from it from time to time, while others may ammend its recommendations.
+The entire Python community does their best to adhere to the guidelines laid out within this document.
+Some project may sway from it from time to time, while others may amend its recommendations.

 That being said, conforming your Python code to PEP 8 is generally a good idea and helps make code more consistent when working on projects with other developers.
-There is a command-line program, pep8, that can check your code for conformance.
+There is a command-line program, pycodestyle (previously known as pep8), that can check your code for conformance.
 Install it by running the following command in your terminal: